mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -ccS'You are a professional software programmer.'

+To create or load a prompt template file, set the first positional argument as `.prompt_name`, or `..prompt_name` or `~prompt_name`.
+In the second and third case, load the prompt as instruction without a single-shot editing.

+    chatgpt.sh -cc .psycologist

+    chatgpt.sh -cc ~software_programmer

-To create or load a prompt template file, set `option -S` with the operator dot and the name of the prompt as argument:
+Alternatively, set `option -S` with the operator and the name of the prompt as an argument:

-    chatgpt.sh -cc -S.psycologist
+    chatgpt.sh -cc -S .psycologist

     chatgpt.sh -cc -S..software_programmer

 This will load the custom prompt, or create it if it does not yet exist.
-In the second example, single-shot editing will be skipped after loading prompt _software_programmer_.
+In the second and third example, single-shot editing will be skipped after loading prompt _software_programmer_.

 Please note and make sure to backup your important custom prompts!
 They are located at "`~/.cache/chatgptsh/`" with the extension "_.pr_".